-I’ve been wanting to share with you the front flower beds at our cottage, since they are looking so much nicer than when I shared them with you last April.
+I’ve been wanting to share with you the front flower beds at our cottage, since they are looking so much nicer than in the spring.
 And now that they are completely covered in newspaper and mulch – both sides at once, which is a big deal around here – I’m really happy with how they look right now.

 It’s also the first year to see them with our newly painted yellow house as a background.
 I’m not sure if the photos do justice to how the greens, blues, and purples just pop against the yellow background.
 The previous gray did not do them justice.